- What does the Coalition offer?

 Unravelling “Single Application School“

 A small number of member institutions are “single application schools.”
 This means that the college or university offers no other application platform besides the Coalition's.
-The UW will be a single application school.
+The UW is a single application school.
 The discussion below provides some context for our decision and explain a little more about what that means for UW applicants — and the counseling community.

 - The UW has a longstanding relationship with CollegeNet, the Coalition vendor.
 This means that we are not moving to a new application vendor.
 Instead, we are continuing our relationship with our CollegeNet partners while placing the UW application under a larger umbrella.